kubeflow/pipelines/kubernetes_platform/README.md

 Contains protos, non-proto Python library code, and tools for generating Go and Python proto library code.

+## Dependencies
+You need to have `protoc` installed.
+You can find the releases [here](https://github.com/protocolbuffers/protobuf/releases).

+If you get an error `ImportError: cannot import name 'runtime_version' from 'google.protobuf'` when trying to import kfp-kubernetes that you've built with protoc, you're using a protoc that's too new.
+Version 21.12 is known to work for compiling the python protos.
+Version 27.1 is known to produce this error.

 ## Generate Python proto code (alongside non-proto library code)
 Python proto code should be updated prior to releasing the package.
 For this reason, bumping the version number is included in the instructions.